mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/compute/compute-getting-started.md

 1. *Right-click* your project file in *Solution Explorer* and select *Manage NuGet Packages ...*.
 1. On the left side of the dialog expand the *Online* option and select *nuget.org*.
-1. In the top right search box type "Rhino3dmIO" and click on a *Rhino3dmIO.dll* option (there are 3: *x86*, *x64*, and *AnyCPU*) and click on the *Install* button.
+1. In the top right search box type "Rhino3dmIO" and click on a *Rhino3dmIO.Desktop* option (there are 3: Rhino3dmIO.Desktop (Windows/macOS), Rhino3dmIO.iOS and Rhino3dmIO.Android) and click on the *Install* button.
 1. Continue by typing in the search box type "Newtonsoft.JSON" and click on a *NewtonSoft.JSON* option and click on the *Install* button.
 1. Close the *Manage NuGet Packages* dialog.
 The Nuget packages are installed and ready to use.

 Changes that were made:

-- The *Rhino3dmIO and NewtonSoft.JSON NuGet packages* are installed in your project.
+- The *Rhino3dmIO.Desktop and NewtonSoft.JSON NuGet packages* are installed in your project.
-- The project references the *Rhino3dmIO* and *Newtonsoft.JSON* assembly.
+- The project references the *Rhino3dmIO.Desktop* and *Newtonsoft.JSON* assembly.
-- The project's *Post-build event* has been modified so the *rhino3dmio_native.dll* and newtonsoftljson.dll* gets copied to the same output directory as *TestCompute.exe* when the project is built.

 #### Include RhinoCompute.cs in the project